EdrowsLuo/osudroidstrings/wiki/how to use skin.json/en.md

 # How to use skin.json

-Translated by ImagineBlaze, with help from the osu!droid closed beta development team.
+Translated from Chinese to English by ImagineBlaze, with assitance from the Chinese osu!droid closed beta development team.

 ## Introduction
 skin.json is a skin.ini replacement after 1.6.7 is introduced，it has a speciality of being more versatile.